All Collections

 Wherever possible, we recommend using a starting point template as you can flexibly customize it from the email editor.

-This is convenient for adjusting the look of your email while you're writing it, without having to edit the template in the visual email template editor separately.
+This is convenient for adjusting your email's content and design while you write it, without having to edit the template in the visual email template editor separately.

 Of course, you're still welcome to use a classic template if there's a certain classic template you really like.
 Just be aware of the limitations of classic templates as mentioned above.